 Karen holds a Bachelor of Arts (Visual) from ANU School of Art and a Master of Philosophy (Fine Arts) from UNSW Art and Design.
 Karen’s research lies with the boundary between media art and animation.
 Her work mobilises representations of the body through the use of motion capture, CGI and techniques such as lenticular imagery and stereoscopic animation.

-Karen’s research includes animation and live performative motion capture as a collaborative tool for working with people living with disability.
-She recently managed a large scale Vivid Sydney 2019 project called Dream States and various exhibitions in collaboration with The Junction Works.
+Karen’s utilises animation and live performative motion capture as a collaborative tool for working with people living with disability.
+She recently managed two large scale Vivid projections called Dream States (2019) and Crowded Cadmans (2022) alongside various exhibitions in co-production with artists from The Junction Works.